 Mrs. Lilywhite tugged heavily on Melody’s shoulder, grunting, “Come along, Miss Singleton.”
 As she limped away, Melody firmly in tow, she retorted without looking back, “It looks as if some teachers are like students and have no regard for rules.
 Another thing to chat with Principal Mayfield about.”

-Melody turned to smile at Mr. Conor, but was jerked so hard by the angry bulbous mass next to her that she nearly fell over.
+Melody turned to smile at Mr. Conor, but was jerked so hard by the angry bulb next to her that she nearly fell over.
 Behind her she could hear the happy noises inside Mr. Conor’s classroom fading …

 … fading like the joy inside her soul.